 - White House Connecting Communities for the Common Good Conference

 - Lillian and Larry Goodman Annual Hunger Forum

 - Family Focus Symposium

-The Fellows are also encouraged to take advantage of other training opportunities, including workshops, webinars,and conferences on topics that include:
+The Fellows were encouraged to take advantage of other training opportunities, including workshops, webinars,and conferences on topics that included: